Difference between revisions of "Thabani Mpofu" - Pindula

 |−

 '''Thabani Mpofu''' is a Zimbabwean lawyer and a constitutional expert.
-Thabani is [[Nelson Chamisa]]'s lawyer, in 2018 he represented the [[MDC Alliance]] in the [[Supreme Court]] when the MDC Alliance was challenging the presidential results as announced by the [[Zimbabwe Electoral Commission]].
+Thabani is [[Nelson Chamisa]]'s lawyer, in 2018 he represented the [[MDC Alliance]] in the [[

 |+

 '''Thabani Mpofu''' is a Zimbabwean lawyer and a constitutional expert.
-Thabani is [[Nelson Chamisa]]'s lawyer, in 2018 he represented the [[MDC Alliance]] in the [[Supreme Court]] when the MDC Alliance was challenging the presidential results as announced by the [[Zimbabwe Electoral Commission]].
+Thabani is [[Nelson Chamisa]]'s lawyer, in 2018 he represented the [[MDC Alliance]] in the [[Court]] when the MDC Alliance was challenging the presidential results as announced by the [[Zimbabwe Electoral Commission]].
+Some know him for his legal jargon '''The Fulcrum''' and or '''The Pith''' he used while representing the [[MDC Alliance]] in 2018.

 ==Notable cases==